itsramiel/sim.nvim/README.md

 ### 🤖 Android Virtual Devices
 - Boot with options of: cold boot, no audio
-- Shutdown individual or all virtua devices
+- Shutdown individual or all virtual devices
 - Copy name and adb id
 - Paste machine clipboard to virtual device